-Group Contact Information
+- Group Contact Information

 Step 3: Wait for the email confirmation and pay the Philippine passport application fee

-After completing your DFA online application, firstname.lastname@example.org will send you an email with your reference number and payment instructions.
+After completing your DFA passport online application, firstname.lastname@example.org will send you an email with your reference number and payment instructions.

-Philippine passport fees are as follows:
+Philippine passport fees 2024:

-₱950 for 12 business days
+- ₱950 (regular) up to 12 business days

 Please take note of the following:

-You only have 24 hrs to pay for your Philippine passport application.
+- You only have 24 hrs to pay for your Philippine passport application.

-There is an additional ₱50 convenience fee.
+- There is an additional price of ₱50 as convenience fee.

-Take note of your reference number and proceed to any of the following outlets to pay:
+- Take note of your reference number and proceed to any of the following outlets to pay:

-Robinsons malls and supermarket
+- Robinsons malls and supermarket

-Bayad Center or Bayad Center app
+- Bayad Center or Bayad Center app

-Note: For group applications, fees must be paid individually.
+*For group applications, fees must be paid individually.

 Step 4: Print your DFA passport requirements and documents

-Step 3: When your number is called, proceed to the encoding counter.
+When your number is called, proceed to the encoding counter.
 Your photo will then be taken and you will be asked to double-check your encoded data.
 You will receive a claim stub with the tentative date of passport release.

-Step 4 (optional): You may opt to have your passport delivered to you through the assigned couriers inside the site.
+You may opt to have your passport delivered to you through the assigned couriers inside the site.
 I had my passport delivered via LBC for ₱150.

 Step 6: Wait for your Philippine passport release

-The DFA passport renewal process is no longer as tedious as it was in the past.
+The DFA passport application or renewal process is no longer as tedious as it was in the past.
 While it still took more than two hours for me to process at Ali Mall branch, the final waiting time was definitely faster compared to when I processed my first Philippine passport a few years back.

 Already have your Philippine passport and ready to travel abroad?
 Visit these visa-free countries for Filipinos or apply for a Korean visa, Japan visa, Australia visa, or Schengen Visa.
 Now, where to next?